Iddy-Chazua/Set-up-postgres-postgis-in-Digital-ocean/Postgresql_and_postgis.md

 5. Test configuration in QGIS

 In this optional step, you can test the connection from the host machine if you have QGIS installed.
 First, you need to determine the local IP address of the GIS test server.
-In the serverís terminal, get the current IPV4  address with the following command:
+In the server‚Äôs terminal, get the current IPV4  address with the following command:

 - Write ifconfg command

-The IP needed is after ëinet addrí.
+The IP needed is after ‚Äòinet addr‚Äô.

 #### In QGIS:

 - locate the Browser Panel and right-click on ***PostGIS.***

-   Click ì***new connection***î
+   Click ‚Äú***new connection***‚Äù

 - Enter a name for the connection (e.g. GIS test server), the IP address for the Host (inet addr determined in previous step), do not change the port from 5432, and use gis as the Database.

-- Enter ***postgres*** as the username and its password ó do not mistakenly use the server password here as you need to use the one associated with the ***postgres*** user.
+- Enter ***postgres*** as the username and its password ‚Äî do not mistakenly use the server password here as you need to use the one associated with the ***postgres*** user.
 Check both to save the credentials (again, not secure, but fine for a test server).

-If all goes well, when you click on the Test Connection button, you should see ìConnection to gis was successfulî.
+If all goes well, when you click on the Test Connection button, you should see ‚ÄúConnection to gis was successful‚Äù.

 Things to note: database names, usernames, and passwords are all case sensitive with PostgreSQL.
 I try to use lowercase words consistently throughout the database for every database, table, schema, group, and user.
 If for some reason you cannot connect to the database, go back to the beginning of this tutorial and make sure you followed each step.

 At this point, the geodatabase should be up and running.

+### Possible challenges that could be encountered in the steps above and their solutions:

+1. Challenges in PostgreSQL and PostGIS installation:

+  - a minor mistake when writing the commands could result to failure during the installation.
+Hence one should write the command correctly for proper installation.

+2. Challenges during creation of database.

+  - during creation of database, when writing CREATE DATABASE make sure it's written in **capital letters** writing it in small letters would lead to errors.

+  - also make sure the password you write during this stage is the one you can easily recall so that you won't have trouble when you need to access the database later on.

+ 3. Challenges during the creation of extension.

+ -Failure to create extensions:

+   - extensions should be created in the specific database. i.e your terminal should look like this

+        ` database_name# `
+        and only then you can create extensions.

+   - make sure the words CREATE EXTENSION are in **capital letters** , small letters will lead to errors.

+3. Challenges during editing postgresql.conf and pg_hba.conf files.

+-Can't see the files or failure to edit the files thus the followig should be done:

+   - Installation of nano is vital for this stage to work.
+Thus one is ought to have nano installed before proceeding to this stage.

+   - make sure you change the directory as guided above otherwise this won't work.

+   - for any change you make in the files you are supposed to save them.

+   - make sure you restart the postgresql service using ` sudo service postgresql restart ` otherwise the test configuration in QGIS          won't work.

+4. Challenges that can be encountered during Test configuration in QGIS.

+- failure to connect to the database: this can be solved either by rewriting your passowrd make sure it is the correct one. if not go back to your database and make sure you edit the postgresql.conf and pg_hba. conf files correctly and don't forget to restart the postgresql using `sudo service postgresql restart`

 ### Links